 - Stories should have a minimum of 350 words and a maximum of 2,000 words; our guidance is that the ideal word count range is 700 to 1,500 words for our online community.

-- Use appropriate tags - the first five tags to categorise content, up to five more for tribes and affiliations (be wary of accidentally simultaneously posting your exclusive content to another community).
+- Use appropriate tags - the first five tags to categorize content, up to five more for tribes and affiliations (be wary of accidentally simultaneously posting your exclusive content to another community).
 Tag spam is not acceptable, either in the tags or by tagging accounts.

 3. Membership of The Ink Well

 Anyone may post in The Ink Well, providing they meet the Community Rules and the posting guidelines.
-In addition, there are two levels of membership for writers:

-Members will have demonstrated that they produce well-crafted stories that meet the curation criteria to a good standard, and are participating in the community by supporting other writers' work.
+Members will have demonstrated that they produce well-crafted stories that meet the curation criteria to a good standard, and are regularly participating in the community by supporting other writers' work.
 Members will receive a badge that certifies the quality of their writing.

 Section 3.
 For Readers

 Anyone may read stories in The Ink Well at any time, completely free of charge.